Academic Labs (AAX) Selected As The Official Educational Sponsor For The 2024 World Chess Championship In Singapore

+(MENAFN- ACN NewsWire) Academic Labs (AAX) Selected as the Official Educational Sponsor for the 2024 World Chess Championship in Singapore

-(MENAFN- GlobeNewsWire - Nasdaq) SINGAPORE, Nov.
-28, 2024 (GLOBE NEWSWIRE) -- Academic Labs (AAX), the trailblazing EduFi ecosystem built on the Solana blockchain, proudly announces its sponsorship of the 2024 World Chess Championship, taking place in Singapore from November 25 to December 13.
+SINGAPORE, Nov 28, 2024 - (ACN Newswire) - Academic Labs (AAX), the trailblazing EduFi ecosystem built on the Solana blockchain, proudly announces its sponsorship of the 2024 World Chess Championship, taking place in Singapore from November 25 to December 13.
 As one of the main sponsors alongside Google, AAX celebrates this landmark event that sees global tech giants supporting the prestigious chess tournament for the first time in its history.

 The 2024 World Chess Championship: Ding Liren vs. Gukesh Dommaraju